Alvepoe/form-generator/README.md

 }

 ```
 The following technologies were used in the project: Typescript, React, material-ui, eslint and prettier.
-You can try the app from the link - https://epic-shockley-5bcd97.netlify.app/.
+You can test the app from the link - https://epic-shockley-5bcd97.netlify.app/.